EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 ## 3.4 Discover response

-Upon resolving the .well-known endpoints, the **identity provider** responds with its configuration, tailored to support PID credential issuance.
+Upon resolving the well-known endpoints, the **identity provider** responds with its configuration, tailored to support PID credential issuance.
 The response includes details about supported credentials, endpoints for issuing and managing credentials.
 It also specifies the cryptographic methods and trust frameworks applicable for PID credentials, as defined by [6]:

 ```json
 {